Map-A-Droid/MAD/README.md

 python3 start.py
 ```

-Usually you want to append `-wm` and `-os`
-as arguments to start madmin (browser based monitoring) and the scanner (`-os`) responsible
-for controlling devices and receiving data from Pogodroid (if OCR enabled, also take screenshots).
+Usually, you want to append `-wm` and `-os` as arguments to start madmin (browser-based monitoring) and the scanner (`-os`) responsible for controlling devices and receiving data from Pogodroid (if OCR enabled, also take screenshots).

 If you want to run OCR on screenshots, run `-oo` to analyse screenshots